 – Hitomi Kariya (Director, Key Animator and Character Designer in NHK’s “Natsu Zora” Opening Animation)

 On February 29, 2020, the Animator Dormitory Channel uploaded their first video on Youtube.
 They used Ryoko, a fictional character, to talk about the life of new animators.
 One of the reasons they used a fictional character is that anyone publicly talking about the situation might affect their future career prospects.
-They’ve also said that many people in the industry told them they want to help, but can’t do it directly because they are afraid they may lose their jobs/not get more work.
+They’ve also said that many people in the industry told them they want to help.
+However, they can’t do it directly because they are afraid they may lose their jobs/not get more work.

-Their current plan is to build a new production studio within 3 years, one which will pay animators 2 to 4 times more than what the current rate is.
-Additionally, they’re also planning to make a system where animators and other creators will get paid royalties whenever a show gets popular (currently, they don’t get any kind of bonus regardless of its popularity).
+Their current plan is to build a new production studio within 3 years.
+One which will pay animators 2 to 4 times more than what the current rate is.
+Additionally, they’re also planning to make a system where animators and other creators will get paid royalties whenever a show gets popular.
+(Currently, they don’t get any kind of bonus regardless of its popularity).

 With that goal in mind, they need help from anime lovers to crowdfund their start.
 They’re going to have popular artists from abroad make songs and then have experienced animators (the NPO members along with former dormitory residents) make animated videos.
 They already have the support of Mason Lieberman (Composer in RWBY), and aim to work with more artists in the future.